steveyungen/steveyungen2/README.md

 10) Click Commit Changes

-*Note: Be sure that you added commas at the end of each line and that there are no typos.
+<p align=center>*Note: Be sure that you added commas at the end of each line and that there are no typos.</p>